Read This First

 Prompt 1: It seems that the term “proof,” when invoked in an ideological debate, maps more to subjective confidence than to the actual strength of the evidence introduced.
 Isn’t the term “proof” best confined to the domains of logic and mathematics?
 And what are some better terms to more accurately and honestly reflect inductively assessed evidence outside the realms of logic and mathematics?

-The anchors here are what The Domain of “Proof” is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what The Domain of “Proof” is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Domain of “Proof” tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.